 What EPC rating do most business premises have in the UK?

-Stacked bar chart showing number of businesses with each EPC rating in 2023
+Number of businesses with each EPC rating in 2024

 Top-level A+ ratings are the least common EPC ratings throughout the UK.
-At the start of the year, only 80 buildings held this rating in Q1 2023, which is four-fifths (80.1%) lower than the next least common rating of F in the same period (187).
+At the start of the year, only 99 buildings held this rating (Q1 2024), which is nearly a quarter (23.26%) fewer than the next least common rating of F in the same period (129).
+However, by the end of the year (Q4 2024), there were 211 business properties with an A+ rating, an increase of more than double (113.13%) from the beginning of the year and over a third (36.13%) more than those rated F.

-The lowest EPC ratings of F and G stayed consistently low throughout 2023, representing less than 1,472 combined buildings across the year.
+The lowest EPC ratings of F and G stayed consistently low throughout 2023, never rising above 200 each.
 This low number could be due to the tightening of the Minimum Energy Efficiency Standard (MEES) Regulations.
 Starting from 1 April 2023, it became against the law to continue renting any commercial property with an EPC rating of F or G (for leases granted before 1 April 2018) without a permitted exemption.

 An EPC is not necessary if the building falls into any of the following categories: